panthomakos/sham/README.markdown

     User.sham!
     User.sham!(:name => 'John Doe')

-For parameter based initializers you can create empty configurations using the `no_args` option.
+For parameter based shams you can create empty configurations using the `no_args` option.

     Sham.config(User){ |c| c.no_args }

-## Nested Shamming
+## Nested Shams

 Sometimes you want one sham to be responsible for creating additional shams when it is initialized.
 For instance, a `LineItem` might require an `Item` to be considered a valid object.
 Sham makes this kind of nested sham very easy to configure, and allows you to overwrite the 'sub-object' during initialization.

-    # in sham/line_item_sham.rb
+    # sham/line_item_sham.rb
     Sham.config(LineItem) do |c|
       c.attributes do
         { :item => Sham::Nested.new(Item) }
       end
     end

-The nested shams will automatically be invoked and can be overwritten during
+The nested shams will automatically be created and can also be overwritten during initialization:
-initialization:

     LineItem.sham!
     LineItem.sham!(:item => Item.sham!(:weight => 100))

-## Subclass Shams
+## Sham Inheritance

-Sham plays well with subclassing.
-That means shams defined on parent classes will be available to child classes as well:
+Sham plays well with inheritance.
+That means shams defined on parent classes will be available to child classes as well.

     Sham.config(Person) do |c|
       c.empty